Tigersprojects/NetLog_MK1/docs/flashing_tutorial.md

 > Flashing the firmware through hardware CDC is not possible
     once the device is mounted as a USB flash drive.
-    Instead of booting into DFU mode, you can set _Upload Mode_ to _USB-OTG CDC (TinyUSB)_.
+    Instead of booting it into DFU mode, you can set _Upload Mode_ to _USB-OTG CDC (TinyUSB)_.

 Once you've flashed the firmware and restarted the device, the LED will glow yellow and then turn solid red.